What is the best cabane à sucre around Montreal?

 If you want more than just dinner, head to La P’tite Cabane de la Côte (pictured right) in Mirabel on a weekend and enjoy performances by professional folk musicians.
 Ticket prices vary by the show, but include a full meal as well as taffy on snow.
 Other activities include tree-tapping demonstrations, sleigh rides and a mini-farm.
 Call 514-990-2708 or visit petite-cabane.com.

 Chalet des Erables in Ste.
-Anne des Plaines probably has the most activities on offer with an old-fashioned fire truck, bouncy castles, miniature cars, pony rides and a petting zoo.
+Anne des Plaines probably has the most activities on offer with an old-fashioned fire truck, bouncy castles, miniature cars, pony rides, a mechanical bull, bumper cars and a petting zoo.
 There’s even a small roller coaster.
 Oh yes, and a full meal too.
 Call 450-478-0822 or visit chaletdeserables.com.

 In Mont St. Grégoire, Érablière Charbonneau also offers a plethora of activities for kids and adults to enjoy before and after the meal, including pony and sleigh rides, a playground, a treetop Arbraska-style obstacle course, snowshoe trails, and a mini-farm.
 Call 450-347-9090 or visit erablierecharbonneau.qc.ca.